Labour analgesia (epidural, cse)

 • Maternal: sedation, desaturation, apnoea, aspiration risk, chest wall rigidity (rare), nausea

-• Fetal/neonatal: potential respiratory depression at delivery; ensure neonatal team aware if used close to birth
+• Fetal/neonatal: potential respiratory depression at delivery, ensure neonatal team aware if used close to birth

 Conversion/extension for operative delivery (instrumental delivery / Caesarean section)